Weak and semi normalization in real algebraic geometry: Finite birational maps and continuous functions

 \subsection{Properties of finite birational maps}

-In this text, a birational map $\pi:Y\rightarrow X$ between two algebraic sets is a polynomial map that induces an isomorphism from a dense Zariski open subset of $Y$ to a dense Zariski open subset of $X$.
-It means that $\pi$ is defined everywhere, but its inverse may not be.
-If $X$ and $Y$ are irreducible, $\pi$ is birational if and only if $\pi$ induces an isomorphism $\K(X)\simeq \K(Y)$.
-We say that $\pi$ is finite if the associated ring morphism $\Pol(X)\rightarrow \Pol(Y)$ makes $\Pol(Y)$ a finite $\Pol(X)$-module, a property which implies that the ring extension $\Pol(X)\rightarrow \Pol(Y)$ is integral.
+A birational map $\pi:Y\rightarrow X$ between algebraic sets is a polynomial map that induces an isomorphism from a Zariski-dense open subset of $Y$ to a Zariski-dense open subset of $X$.
+Equivalently, $\pi$ is birational if and only if $\pi$ induces an isomorphism $\K(X)\simeq \K(Y)$ at the level of the total rings of fractions.
+Such a map $\pi$ is defined everywhere, but its inverse may have indeterminacy points.
+Recall that $\pi$ is finite if the associated ring morphism $\Pol(X)\rightarrow \Pol(Y)$ makes $\Pol(Y)$ a finite $\Pol(X)$-module, a property which implies that the ring extension $\Pol(X)\rightarrow \Pol(Y)$ is integral.

-Recall that a map $\pi:Y\rightarrow X$ between two topological spaces is called proper if the preimage of every compact subset of $X$ is a compact subset of $Y$. \begin{lem} Let $\pi:Y\rightarrow X$ be a birational map between irreducible algebraic sets.
-The ring morphism $\Pol(X)\rightarrow \Pol(Y)$, $p\mapsto p\circ \pi$ is injective.
-If moreover $\pi$ is finite, then the map $\pi$ is proper and closed for the Euclidean topology. \end{lem}
+\begin{lem} Let $\pi:Y\rightarrow X$ be a birational map between algebraic sets.
+The induced ring morphism $\Pol(X)\rightarrow \Pol(Y)$ is injective.
+If moreover $\pi$ is finite, then the map $\pi$ is proper (and hence closed) for the Euclidean topology. \end{lem}